Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 information bottleneck generalizes the concept of a sufficient statistic from the perspective of lossy compression.
 {{end_aside}}
+Furthermore, depending on the true underling cluster structure and what we plan to do with it, using only the means to characterize each cluster could be sufficient in a statistical sense - the information bottleneck imposed by using these single parameter cluster summaries could be immaterial to our purposes.

 An elegant weapon for a more civilized age.
 But now we have new issues to
 address: